onikan27/onikan27/README.md

 ---

-I'm working for StartupCompany as an Engineer, PM, ExecutiveOfficer.
+I'm working for StartupCompany as an Engineer, PM.
 [My Portfolio Page](https://onikan.com/)

 【Skills】